dvudd/CI_PP2/README.md

 - As a returning user, I want to encounter different types of monsters, so the game feels fresh and challenging each time
 - As a returning user, I want to beat my old score
 ## Features
+### Start screen
+The game starts with a short description on how the game works.
+### Player Card
+This is the player character, besides an visual representation of the player this is where the players health and armor is shown.
+### Monster Cards
+There are 8 different monster encounters, all have different strengths and weaknesses.
+### Ability Buttons
+During the players turn they have two option, either attack the monster or drink a healing potion to regain some healthpoints.
+### Rolling the dice
+The effect of any action is decided by the roll of a die.
+Will the attack hit?
+How much damage will it do?
+### Game Over
+When the players health reaches 0, the game is over.
+Here the collected score is shown and the user has the option to restart the game.

 ## Future Features
 While the game is fully functional, there are many ways to improve the experience